I'm Honey!

 Nothing is easy but most things are attainable.
 If you miss seeing a closet full of boots and shoes with heels, put on your determination hat and search until you find the right salesperson who knows the right brand for your foot problem.

-When I walk into a shoe department, as an older and visible grand dame over 50, my eyes immediately dart to two brands.
-I learned from a knowledgeable salesperson, I have to wear a boot with a wide toe boxNaturally, I leave my mind open to other brands that have respect for older women with older feet.
+Naturally, I leave my mind open to other brands that have respect for older women with older feet.
 When I was a younger woman, under 55, my eyes darted here, there and everywhere to all the brands.
 I could wear every shoe out there.
 It is easier now as I hone in on brands that I know will accomplish two things: My boots will show my personality and my bunions will get along with them.

 So, darlings, for you who miss your boots with a heel, find that knowledgeable salesperson who knows the best brands wherever you shop.
 Pointed shoes are out if you have bunions.
 Look for brands that have a wide toe box.

-When the salesperson asks your size this is my advice.
-Always buy your boots and shoes a size or two larger.
+When the salesperson asks your size—this is my advice: Always buy your boots and shoes a size or two larger.
 You will not feel the difference.
-Your foot will not slide and if by chance it does, a good salesman or shoemaker can make an adjustment.
+Your foot will not slide, and if by chance it does, a good salesman or shoemaker can make an adjustment.

-Every gal with bad feet needs a good shoemaker.
-Find one who cares.
-Make a relationship.
-He will learn the shape of your foot.
-He will have product in his arsenal to make your feet feel comfy.
-He can stretch your boot.
-He can stop your foot from sliding.
-He can cut the heel down a tad, he can keep your boots looking like new for years.
-He is almost a podiatrist.
+They will learn the shape of your foot.
+They or he will have product in his arsenal to make your feet feel comfy.
+Very importantly, they can stretch your boot.
+And they can stop your foot from sliding.
+They can even cut the heel down a tad, and they can keep your boots looking like new for years.
+A good shoemaker is practically a podiatrist.
 And speaking of podiatrists, find one to take care of your feet and a good pedicurist, too.
 You only have one set of feet, darlings.

-Platforms are good for bad feet
+boots for bad feet

 I am veering off message but I have to mention high-heeled shoes.
 I love high heels so I found a style just right for my look and my bunions…platforms, darlings, platforms.
 Platforms keep your foot level, no matter the height of the heel, so your big toe doesn’t bend or feel pinched.

 1. Find a knowledgeable salesperson to teach you about your needy feet.
+Fleet Feet is a wonderful place to go.
+They take special measurements of your feet and walking patterns.

 3. Buy your boots with a wide toe box.